 Jagiellonian University Medical School - Krakow, Poland

-National Taiwan University - Taipei City, Taiwan
+National Taiwan University Medical College - Taipei City, Taiwan

 Universidad de Navarra - Pamplona, Spain

 If you are a student from one of the above schools please contact your school coordinator as you must be chosen by your school in order to be eligible.
-The application process for chosen students is as follows:

 University of Rochester Procedures

-Visiting Student Application
+International Visiting Student Requirements

-A letter of intent describing your interest in studying at the University of Rochester School of Medicine
+A letter of intent describing your interest in studying at the University of Rochester School of Medicine and Dentistry

 A copy of your curriculum vitae